pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 .. py:function:: mapScaleMeter(projection, x, y)

+ :param XPLMMapProjectionID projection:  opaque value
+ :param float x:
+ :param float y: desired location to be projected.
+ :return: number of map units corresponding to one meter at given location

  Returns the number of map units that correspond to a distance of **one meter** at a given set of map coordinates.
 (Because of the projection, "one meter" at the center of the projected map may not be the same number of map units